APPLE COMPUTER - HOW TO CLEAR THE LOGIN SECTION OF KEYCHAIN

 ID card.
 Thursby's suggestion is that you remove your card from the

-reader if its present, download the utility from the link below, then
+reader, download the utility from the link below, then

 run the app for "if you have received a new card or new certs."
 This

 will clear all of the token cache information by running a Terminal